All consumers are vulnerable to becoming victims of fraud and identity theft...

-- Be Observant when Withdrawing Money from ATMs.
+Be Observant when Withdrawing Money from ATMs.
 Look for worn down parts and malfunctioning screens.
 These may indicate the presence of a card skimmer.
-Contact customer service if you think you have used a compromised ATM.
+Contact us if you think you have used a compromised ATM.

-- Safeguarding your username and password.
+Safeguard Your Username and Password.
 Never share your username and password.
 Change your passwords every 30-60 days especially if you are using third-party aggregators such as Mint, Quicken, or Acorn.

 - We diligently monitor accounts and verify suspicious transactions.